 Obviously, once croutons have cooled you’ll find it hard to resist eating them right off the tray!

-Using them on salads like a cucumber tomato salad or this Greek salad is probably one of my favorite ways because once that dressing gets absorbed into that toasty little bread cube, it’s irresistibly yummy!
+Using them on salads like a cucumber tomato salad or this traditional Greek salad is probably one of my favorite ways because once that dressing gets absorbed into that toasty little bread cube, it’s irresistibly yummy!

 How Long Do Croutons Keep?